naorvilensky/worthy-diamons-fe-assignment/README.md

 - **MAPs** are used for scoring and distance comparisons.
 - **FACTORS** are used for multiplicative adjustments in the baseline model.

-These constants were built to roughly align with GIA grading scales and standard diamond pricing logic.
+These constants were built to roughly align with grading scales and standard diamond pricing logic.

 ---